Insanity: From the Middle Ages onward

-The Middle Ages witnessed the end of the progressive ideas of the Greeks and Romans.
+The Middle Ages typically continued a number of ideas of the Greeks and Romans, such as humoral theory, building on Galenic medicine, which remained foundational into the Modern Era.
+The Late Medieval and Early Modern period saw the rise of mentally impaired people employed as court jesters, which provided them a certain legal privilege.
+As in the classical world, certain bouts of madness could be associated with spiritual possession, and people who displayed psychoses could be seen in several ways depending on context, evoking anything from pity to revulsion, such as in the complex case of Charles VI of France, who variously suffered from memory loss, confusion, and glass delusion.

-During the 18th century, the French and the British introduced humane treatment of the clinically insane, though the criteria for diagnosis and placement in an asylum were considerably looser than today, often including such conditions as speech disorder, speech impediments, epilepsy, and depression or being pregnant out of wedlock.
+During the 18th century, the French and the British emphasised a need for humane treatment of the clinically insane, though the criteria for diagnosis and placement in an asylum were considerably looser than today, often including such conditions as speech disorder, speech impediments, epilepsy, and depression or being pregnant out of wedlock.

 Europe's oldest asylum was the precursor of today's Bethlem Royal Hospital in London, known then as Bedlam, which began admitting the mentally ill in 1403 and is mentioned in Chaucer's Canterbury Tales.
 The first American asylum was built in Williamsburg, Virginia, circa 1773.
-Before the 19th century, these hospitals were used to isolate the mentally ill or the socially ostracized from society rather than cure them or maintain their health.
-Pictures from this era portrayed patients bound with rope or chains, often to beds or walls, or restrained in straitjackets.
+Before advancements in therapeutic treatment during the 19th and 20th century, these hospitals were moreso used to isolate the ostracised mentally ill from society rather than cure them or maintain their health.
+Pictures from this era frequently portray patients bound with rope or chains, often to beds or walls, or restrained in straitjackets.